 - Simply focus on your natural breath and begin counting each breath.

 - Thoughts may bubble up.
-Just notice them, let them go without emotion or judgement like they are floating on by.
+Just notice them, let them go without emotion or judgment like they are floating on by.

 - Return to counting your breath.